 Testing should be completed quickly when bugs are simpler and less expensive to fix.
 An IBM study discovered that fixing flaws found after the fact, or after the product has been released, might cost up to 15 times as much.

 Recently, a technique called continuous testing has been employed by many teams.
 Quality testing and feedback are performed in this kind of scenario at every level of development, from concept to coding to deployment.
 By identifying and analyzing flaws early in the product cycle, contemporary technology, such as artificial intelligence, can also contribute to the testing process.
+If you are just about to create a new website, start with our website launch checklist.
+If your site is up an running, move to the next checklist – the bug tracking and reporting checklist.

 There are a few different ways to approach mobile testing.
 One is to use a mobile device emulator, a software program that simulates a mobile device.
 This can help with basic testing functionality, but it doesn’t give you an accurate picture of how your website will look and work on an actual device.